 - Begin with the Sign of the Cross: Start by making the Sign of the Cross and reciting the opening prayers.

-- Closing Prayers: Conclude with the "Holy God" prayer and other prayers recommended by St. Faustina.
+- Closing Prayers: Conclude with the "Holy God" prayer and other prayers recommended by St. Faustina, repeat three times.
+Holy God, Holy Mighty One, Holy Immortal One, have mercy on us and on the whole world.

 The Legacy of Saint Faustina